-7 Night 8 Days Inspiring Bhutan Tour Package is the best Bhutan trip itinerary to explore this beautiful Himalayan nation.
-On this 7 nights 8 days Inspiring Bhutan Tour Package, we will explore the most popular cities of Bhutan such as Paro, Thimphu, Punakha, Wangdi, Phobjikha and Gangtey.
-This is kind of enriching tour to discover cultural, historical and natural beauties of the country.
-A week in Bhutan offers plenty of time to learn this country in different aspects.
+7Night 8Days Inspiring Bhutan Tour Package is the best Bhutan trip itinerary to explore this beautiful Himalayan nation.
+On this one-week trip of 7Night 8Days Inspiring Bhutan Tour Package, we will explore the most popular cities of Bhutan such as Paro, Thimphu, Punakha, Wangdi, Phobjikha, and Gangtey.
+This is a kind of enriching week tour to discover the cultural, historical, and natural beauty of Bhutan.
+A week trip to Bhutan offers plenty of time to learn Bhutan country in different aspects.

 Thimphu sightseeing includes the following:

-There are lots of Bhutanese scripts and also we have the biggest book in the world.
+National Library: There are lots of Bhutanese scripts and also we have the biggest book in the world.

+Handmade Paper Factory: The Jungshi handmade paper factory uses traditional methods to produce the authentic Bhutanese paper known as Deh-sho.
 It is located approximately 1 km from Thimphu City.
-The factory uses the bark of two tree species, the Daphne tree and Dhekap tree in the manufacture of traditional paper.
+The factory uses the bark of two tree species, the Daphne tree and the Dhekap tree in the manufacture of traditional paper.
 Visitors can observe the entire process of producing handmade paper using ancient traditional methods that have been practiced for generations.
 You can even try your hand at this ancient craft and make some paper of your very own as a souvenir.
 Deh-sho paper was originally used by monasteries for woodblock and manuscript books and also for writing prayer books.

 If the weather is clear you will be able to see the highest peaks towards the north, Gangar Punsum among others is the highest unclimbed peak (24,000 ft) in the world.
-If you are lucky you could see red pandas, different species of birds, you can take some photo shot close to the natural lake.
+If you are lucky you could see red pandas, different species of birds, you can take some photos shot close to the natural lake.
 Proceed down towards Punakha through Thinleygang village and upon reaching Lobesa turn left and enter Punakha valley.